 The city of Toronto took the opportunity to meet the needs of commuters, drivers, truck haulers, but also the local community of pedestrians and cyclists.
 There were also some serious environmental challenges to meet at the local and municipal level.

 The City of Toronto has long been concerned with effectively managing population growth.
 Toronto is now the 4th largest city in North America, behind Mexico City, New York and Los Angeles.
 In 2008 Toronto underwent a Municipal Class Environmental Assessment (EA) to examine options to reconfigure the Six Points Interchange, supporting the development of the Etobicoke Center.
 Between 2009 and 2011 the city went through an urban design study which included detailed streetscape designs for new roads, pedestrian clear zones, market zones, and tree planting zones.
 The idea to transform the outdated intersection has been around for decades.
 In a 2018 Globe and Mail article about the project, The Senior vice-president of development at Build Toronto (the project lead) stated, ”We are envisioning a community that will be highly connected with the Kipling subway with great pedestrian pathways and interconnections, parks, residential with some retail and office uses.”

 Phase 1 ran for two years from 2015-2017 and included the demolition of three existing bridges and roadways.
-Phase 2 started in March of 2017 and is scheduled to be finished in the next few months.
+Phase 2 started in March of 2017 and is scheduled to be finished in 2020.